elvisimprsntr/meshtastic-remote-access/README.md

 SUGGESTED FIREWALL

-I personally run pfSense on a x86_64 Mini-PC, which supports static IP reservations and has a native Tailscale package.  pfSense and Mini-PC are not on the FCC list of banned consumer routers.
+I personally run pfSense on a x86_64 Mini-PC, which supports static IP reservations and has a native Tailscale package.  pfSense and Protectli Vaults are not on the FCC list of banned consumer routers.

 * [New/Used Protectli Vault](https://protectli.com/product-comparison/)
 * [pfSense Open Source Enterprise Firewall Software](https://pfsense.org)